R1fdh4n/AD-SOC-Home-Lab/README.md

 ## Objective

 The objective of this project is to create a home lab that integrates an Active Directory (AD) environment with a Security Operations Center (SOC) using Splunk.
 This lab aims to simulate real-world enterprise scenarios, focusing on AD administration, centralized log management, and threat detection.
-The setup will allow for hands-on experience in monitoring, detecting, and responding to security incidents, while also practicing incident response workflows and SOC operations.
+The setup will allow for hands-on experience in monitoring, detecting, and responding to security incidents, while also practicing incident response workflows and `SOC operations`.

 ### Skills Learned